ZAKI1905/ActiveTargetSim/README.md

 ## Current Limitations and Future Directions

-- **Muon filtering logic is complete**, but visualization of sequential events (flipping one-by-one) is not supported in Geant4 GUI by default.
-Current viewer accumulates all kept events.
 - **Pion absorption** vs. **decay-in-flight** remains a key design tradeoff.
 Many pions decay inside the tungsten converter layers, limiting escape probability.
 - **D-T fusion interaction modeling** is **not yet implemented**.
 However, the current geometry and field setup support future addition of cross-section-based reaction tracking or yield estimation.